danielkbx/multi-storage/README.md

     storage.addProvider(provider);

-Saving files is done by calling `post` or `postStream`, which both provide a list f URLs in their callbacks.
-These URLs are used to read the files later by calling `get` or `getStream`.
+Saving files is done by calling `post` or `postStream`, which both return a promise.
+After saving the files, the URLs are provided which are used to read the files later by calling `get` or `getStream`.

  The options provided to the constructor can contain these fields: